Generally, this consultancy uses the various techniques based

 When Achievers experience an overload of stress, they may try to respond by lashing out against whatever is causing it.
 They may violate rules and regulations that they feel are controlling them; they may feel a need to “get even”.
-They may become emotionally obsessed with logic and proving a point, while losing track of organization and losing objects or misplacing them.
-In cases of chronic stress, Achievers may fall into the grip of their inferior function, extraverted feeling, and become very emotive.
+They may become emotionally obsessed with logic and proving a point, while losing track of organisation and losing objects or misplacing them.
+In cases of chronic stress, Achievers may fall into the grip of their inferior function - extraverted feeling, and become very emotive.
 They will become hypersensitive about their relationships with others and misinterpret small, insignificant details into the belief that others dislike or hate them.
 They may become uncharacteristically emotional and/or bitter towards others.

-What will annoy Achievers: Bad driving; Complaining; Inefficiency and incompetence; Chatterboxes; Emotional Overreactions.
+What will annoy Achievers: Bad driving; Complaining; Inefficiency and incompetence; Chatterboxes; Emotional overreactions.

 How the Achiever will show signs of Depression: If they seclude themselves for long periods of time and will completely alienate themselves from others.
 Will not notice that they are depressed for a long time.

 Possible Disorders: Antisocial and avoidant personality disorders, PTSD.